 Shop for toys at Hamley’s- Regent Street

 By stocking over 50,000 toys in their flagship store, Hamley’s is not only the oldest toy shop in the world but also one of the largest!
 We all know the saying- ‘everyone’s a kid at heart’ etc etc. Well, when I visited, I really wanted a demonstration of Every.
 Single.
 Gadget.
 In there!
 Who doesn’t want a toy car that can be driven on any surface?!

-As well as all the latest gadgets, they also stock classic teddy bears etc. Whilst there, make sure you make it to the top floor- they have life sized lego models of all the royals.
-Check out the time I met the queen: she’s a bit shorter in real life- don’t you think?
+As well as all the latest gadgets, they also stock classic teddy bears, dolls, board games, etc. Whilst In Hamley’s toy store, make sure you make it to the top floor- they have life sized lego models of all the royals.

 Topshop- Oxford Circus, Oxford Street